nationalparkservice/QC-tips-and-tricks/3_non_numeric_columns/3_non_numeric_columns.md

 # 3_non_numeric_columns

 What do we mean by non_numeric_columns?
-Here I'm defining them as everything that's not an integer, float or complex number numeric.
+Here I'm defining them as everything that's not an integer, float or complex number.
 I am deliberately leaving out composite data types such as lists, matrices and dictionaries.
 So, this section will deal with character, logical (Boolean), categorical and date times.
-This last group, date and times, does allow arithmetic operations, but we will only treat it as character data with special formatting needs.
+This last group, date and times, does allow arithmetic operations, but we will only treat the date-time type as character data with special formatting needs.

-# 3_1_identifying_non_numerics (see section 1_2.
-This is a bit redundant)
+# 3_1_identifying_non_numerics

 How do we identify non-numeric columns in the dataset?
 Unfortunately, the management of data types is very language dependent.
-However, there are some basic operations shared by R and Python.
+However, as we saw in Section 1_2, there are some basic operations shared by R and Python.
 The methods to display and convert data types are similar, and both languages have float, integer and complex-number numeric data types.
-Complex numbers very rarely come up in datasets, so we only need to focus on columns that are *not* integer or float numerics.
+Complex numbers very rarely show up in datasets, so we only need to focus on columns that are *not* integer or float numerics.

 For R coding, move to the new directory using